R | Simple Linear Regression

 Simple Linear Regression:

 It is a statistical method that allows us to summarize and study relationships between two continuous (quantitative) variables.
-One variable denoted x is regarded as an independent variable and other one denoted y is regarded as a dependent variable.
+One variable denoted x is regarded as an independent variable and the other one denoted y is regarded as a dependent variable.
 It is assumed that the two variables are linearly related.
 Hence, we try to find a linear function that predicts the response value(y) as accurately as possible as a function of the feature or independent variable(x).

 For understanding the concept let’s consider a salary dataset where it is given the value of the dependent variable(salary) for every independent variable(years experienced).